lightspeed393/SpaceOcean/README.md

 brew install flock autoconf autogen automake gcc@6 binutils wget coreutils
 # Clone the Pirate repo
 git clone https://github.com/PirateNetwork/PirateOcean --branch master --single-branch
-# Change static branch to other branch you wish to compile
+# Change master branch to other branch you wish to compile
 cd PirateOcean
-./zcutil/fetch-params.sh
+./zcutil/build-mac.sh -j8
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use
-./zcutil/build-mac.sh -j8
-# This can take some time.
+#This can take some time and you'll need to run zcutil/fetch-params./sh on the Mac system.
 ```

 #### Windows